elf4j/elf4j-api/README.md

 #### The Service/Provider Interface

-In terms of the Java [SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) setup, in this simple scenario, the Service and Service Provider Interface is one and the same.
-The Service Provider should implement this interface such that the ELF4J client application can discover and load the implementation using the [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).
+In terms of the [Java SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) setup, the Service and Service Provider Interface in this simple case is one and the same.
+The service provider should implement this interface such that the ELF4J client application can discover and load the implementation using the [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).

 ```